zio/zio-quill/README.md

 Please refer to [SLICK.md](https://github.com/getquill/quill/blob/master/SLICK.md) for a detailed comparison between Quill and Slick.

+# Cassandra libraries comparison #

+Please refer to [CASSANDRA.md](https://github.com/getquill/quill/blob/master/CASSANDRA.md) for a detailed comparison between Quill and other main alternatives for interaction with Cassandra in Scala.

 # Acknowledgments #

 The project was created having Philip Wadler's talk ["A practical theory of language-integrated query"](http://www.infoq.com/presentations/theory-language-integrated-query) as its initial inspiration.
 The development was heavily influenced by the following papers: